COMBINE-lab/salmon/doc/source/salmon.rst

 efficient and the process is highly parallelized.

-It is possible to speed this process up by a multiplicative factor by considering only every *i*:sup:`th` fragment length, and interploating the intermediate results.
+It is possible to speed this process up by a multiplicative factor by considering only every *i*:sup:`th` fragment length, and interpolating the intermediate results.
 The ``--biasSpeedSamp`` option allows the user to set this sampling factor.
 Larger values speed up effective length correction, but may decrease the fidelity of bias modeling.